dheerajshetty07/yFinance-Stock-Analyzer/README.md

 Type quit to exit.

-Report Mode:

-The financial_analysis.pdf provides a detailed comparison of NVDA and AAPL, including visualizations and interpretations.

 ## Key Achievements

-Scalability: Modular functions in utils_Shetty.py are reusable for any stock and date range within 2024.
+- **Scalability**: Modular functions in utils_Shetty.py are reusable for any stock and date range within 2024.

-Error Handling: Comprehensive validation prevents crashes from invalid inputs (e.g., incorrect tickers or date formats).
+- **Error Handling**: Comprehensive validation prevents crashes from invalid inputs (e.g., incorrect tickers or date formats).

-Professional Output: The Quarto-rendered report is formatted for non-technical audiences, with clear visualizations and insights.
+- **Professional Output**: The Quarto-rendered report is formatted for non-technical audiences, with clear visualizations and insights.

-Interactive Design: The individual_stock_analyzer.py script allows dynamic user input, making the tool accessible and flexible.
+- **Interactive Design:** The individual_stock_analyzer.py script allows dynamic user input, making the tool accessible and flexible.

 ## Future Enhancements